 It can be a bit confusing and intimidating the first time you attend any new gathering, so here is a quick overview of what to expect when you attend a SHAC meeting.

-Where to Sit: The SHAC board members sit at the tables and there is a separate seating section for guests.
+Where to Sit: The SHAC board members sit at the tables and there is typically a separate seating section for guests.

 Do I HAVE to DO Anything?!
 As a SHAC meeting guest, you are under no obligation to speak at any time – You can truly just act as a “fly on the wall” while taking in the information discussed.